Dental Implants – Upper Arlington, OH

 Dentist and dental team member treating a patient

-• Once your jaw is ready to support implants, a minor surgical procedure is performed to place the posts.
-We can have a trusted oral surgeon perform the procedure in-house so that you don’t have to drive across town to a separate practice.
+Once your jaw is ready to support implants, a minor surgical procedure will be performed to place the posts.
+The good news is that our talented oral surgeon can perform the entire procedure in-house so that you don’t have to drive across town to a separate practice.
+The procedure typically involves making a tiny incision in your gums to reach your jawbone, where our team will place your implant(s) in the preplanned locations.
+Then, we’ll close the gums around your posts before topping them off with dental caps for protection during the healing phase.

-• It takes about three to six months for implants to join with the jawbone, after which we can perform a second, smaller surgery to attach abutments.
+During your recovery, you’ll need to get plenty of rest to allow your mouth to undergo osseointegration—when the dental implants bond with your jawbone.
+It takes about three to six months for implants to join with the jawbone, after which we can perform a second, shorter process to attach abutments—tiny metal connector pieces designed to connect your restorations to your implants.

 Benefits of Dental Implants